openbmc/openbmc/meta-raspberrypi/docs/extra-build-config.md

 # Optional build configuration

-There are a set of ways in which a user can influence different paramenters of the build.
+There are a set of ways in which a user can influence different parameters of the build.
 We list here the ones that are closely related to this BSP or specific to it.
 For the rest please check:
 <http://www.yoctoproject.org/docs/latest/ref-manual/ref-manual.html>